sandeeprana19/netflix-gpt/README.md

 - Bugfix: If user isn't logged in redirect /browse to login page and vice-versa
 - Unsubscribe to the onAuthStateChange callback
 - Add hardcoded values to the constants files
+- Register TMDB API & register an app and get access token
+- Get data from TMDB now playing movies list API
+- Custom hook with now playing movies
+- create movieSlice
+- Update store with movies data
+- Planning for main container and secondary container
+- Fetch data for trailer video
+- Update store with trailer video data
+- Embedded the youtube video and make it autoplay and mute
+- Tailwind classes to make main container look awesome

 # Features